 Generally, the umbilical hernia will be closed automatically when the baby grows up.
 Doctor suggests for surgery when:

-- The hernia grows after the child is more than 1 year
+- The hernia grows after the child is over 1 year

 - The bulge is still there when the child is at age 4